canonical/praecepta/en/index.md

 download instead.

-**DO** seperate commands and output where appropriate.
+**DO** separate commands and output where appropriate.
 For example, instead of:

 ```bash
 juju status